Mika @ Place de la Bastille (Le Concert pour tous), Paris

 I can’t estimate the size of the audience (as I’m not local I can’t say how many people can fit to the area or estimate how many people actually showed up) but the evening looked like a success, the amount of people coming to the area looked very impressive and the atmosphere got more and more excited as the flags started to fill the square.
 The security was visible and prepared for troubles/disorder, but I didn’t see any.

 Line up for the event before Mika wasn’t well-known or famous but still quite entertaining with variety of performers.
 The sets were kept short enough but the speeches were numerous and some of them quite emotional and the schedule was far too tight for the speech part and in the end Mika had to rush his set through without much time to breathe or talk to the audience and he probably left some songs out of the set but he did his part extremely well and managed to keep the energy level high during the whole set and looked happy to support the cause and controlled the rushed situation well.
 I felt sorry because he had to perform in a hurry but he didn’t let it ruin his show and tried to do as many songs as the time allowed.

 This was a free concert so the set he did (around 10 songs) felt like a proper set and more than that could have been too much for his voice to sing without any pause between the songs.
-The experience was different than usual gigs and I didn’t concentrate on any details or any special songs but focused on watching the show, the whole situation and people celebrating the cause hoping I could see something similar happening in my own country in the near future.
-It was amazing to see Mika on stage and be in the middle of the audience with hundreds of flags, very special event indeed.
-Short clips here and here.
+The experience was different than at usual gigs and I didn’t concentrate on any details or any special songs but focused on watching the show, the whole situation and people celebrating the cause hoping I could see something similar happening in my own country in the near future.